rreezN/Social_Artists/content/_index.md

 | Undirected |  2094 | 7363  |
 | Fraction   | 0.817 | 0.212 |

-## **Clustering**
+## **Clustering coefficient**
-To get a sense of the network we investigated the clustering of artists in groups.
+To get a sense of the network, we investigated the clustering of artists in groups.
 We can use clustering analysis to determine if the hip-hoppers form local groups in the network with a higher density than expected.
 We would probably expect subgroups of the hip-hoppers to work together with the same but slightly different subgroups, i.e. if they work with a friend of a friend, etc. In this fashion, clusters arise in the graph.